Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Introduction

 {\bf Tropical Gromov--Witten theory} of surfaces consists of the study of piecewise linear, balanced maps from tropical curves into $\RR^2$, see Definition \ref{def-tropdescGWI}.
 One obtains a finite count by imposing point conditions (i.e. specifying the image of a contracted marked end on the plane), and tropical descendant conditions.
 The descendant conditions constrain the valency of the vertex adjacent to a marked end.
 Each map is counted with a weight that arises as an intersection number on a certain moduli space of logarithmic stable maps.
 In good cases, these \rc{weights} can be further spread out as products \rc{of combinatorial factors} over the vertices.
 The directions and multiplicities of the infinite ends define a Newton fan, which determines at the same time a toric surface, a curve class on it, and prescribed tangencies along the toric divisors, offering a natural candidate for a correspondence between the logarithmic and tropical theories.

 The logarithmic theory is shown to coincide with the tropical count in Theorem \ref{thm-corres}, using the recently established \textit{decomposition formula} for logarithmic Gromov--Witten invariants~\cite{ACGS}.
 The correspondence between the tropical count and the floor diagram count is established by a combinatorial argument.
 Specifically, after specializing the tropical point conditions, the contributing curves take a very special form, and become {\it floor decomposed}, meaning that certain subgraphs of the tropical curves may be contracted to give rise to a floor diagram.
 The floor decomposition yields a nontrivial result for the logarithmic invariants -- namely, that the multiplicity of a floor decomposed tropical curve can be obtained in terms of the multiplicities associated to its vertices.
 A general such statement for logarithmic invariants is unknown, even for toric surfaces.
+An exploration of when such a vertex-local expression exists can be found in recent work of Mandel--Ruddat, where it is packaged as a ``tropical'' quantum field theory~\cite{MR19}.

 The {\bf bosonic Fock space} is a countably infinite dimensional vector space with a basis indexed by ordered pairs of partitions \rc{of positive integers}.
 It has an action of a Heisenberg algebra of operators, generated by two families of operators $a_s,b_s$ parameterized by the integers.
 The distinguished basis vectors can naturally be identified with tangency conditions along the $0$ and $\infty$ sections of a Hirzebruch surface.
 In Definition \ref{def-operator}, we construct a family of linear operators $M_{l}$ on the Fock space which are naturally associated to stationary descendant insertions.
 To each (relative or logarithmic) Gromov--Witten invariant then corresponds a {\it matrix element} for an operator obtained as an appropriate composition of the $M_l$'s above.
 The equality between a the Gromov--Witten invariant and the corresponding matrix element goes through a comparison with the floor diagrams count: by Wick's theorem a matrix element can be naturally evaluated as a weighted sum over Feynman graphs (see Definition \ref{def-Feynmangraph}).
 In Theorem \ref{thm-operator} we exhibit a weight preserving bijection between the Feynman graphs for a given matrix element, and the floor diagrams for the corresponding Gromov--Witten invariant.